A Place for Mom

 A breakdown of the purpose, demographic, and benefits of short-term assisted living.

-Short-term assisted living allows seniors to receive community-based care for temporary periods of time — from days to even months.
 Seniors in a short-term stay typically enjoy the same assisted living benefits that a full-time resident would receive.
-And, short-term stays might also be available through communities that provide more involved care.
+Short-term stays might also be available through communities that provide more involved care.

 Benefits of short-term assisted living

 One of the main benefits of short-term assisted living is that it allows caregivers the flexibility to take time off on their terms.
-Maybe you need a day to attend your own medical appointments, are planning a week of vacation, or need an extended break from caregiving to recover from a medical procedure.
+Maybe you need time to attend your own medical appointments, are planning a week of vacation, or need an extended break from caregiving to recover from a medical procedure.
 With a short-term assisted living arrangement, you will have peace of mind knowing your loved one is receiving the care they need.

 Short-term assisted living can also help seniors transition back into their homes after hospitalization or injury.
 This is an excellent option if your loved one has been discharged from the hospital but they don’t feel quite ready to return to their own home.
 Some communities may even offer physical or occupational therapy.
 However, their services tend to be less intensive than the level of care provided at a senior living rehabilitation center or nursing home.

-Another benefit of short-term stays is that they can provide an excellent opportunity for seniors to socialize at a prospective senior living community.
-This can help reduce their chances of relocation stress syndrome and help them get used to the new environment before a future move.
+Another benefit of short-term stays is they can provide an excellent opportunity for seniors to socialize at a prospective senior living community.
+This can reduce their chances of relocation stress syndrome and help them get used to the new environment before a future move.
 Seniors can interact with the other residents and participate in social activities, such as games or arts-and-crafts sessions.

 Short-term stays can also be a great way for seniors to visit and connect with old friends who may be living in a nearby community.